alttch/eva3/doc/corescript.rst

 * All core scripts are always executed on all events.
 Core scripts are executed by alphabetical order, one by one.

-* You may combine handling of the multiple events inside one core script file.
+* It is possible to handle multiple events by a single core script.

-* Code of the special file **common.py** is included in all core scripts.
+* The code of the special file **common.py** is included in all core scripts.

 What are core scripts for
 =========================

-Core scripts are not recommended for the enterprise-level configurations, it's a vehicle to quickly implement:
+Core scripts are not recommended for Enterprise-level configurations, it is a vehicle to quickly implement:

 * data collection from HTTP/POST and :ref:`MQTT <mqtt_>`, without :doc:`drivers
   </drivers>`